Potato Crust Herb Quiche

 Onions and potato quiche crust.

-Onions and Potatoes
+Onions and Potato Quiche Crust

 Potatoes also have a crazy amount of liquid in them, so this liquid needs to be squeezed out before baking.

 I have seen a few potato crust recipes that just use thinly sliced potatoes, which really don’t form a crust at all, and the liquid in them makes the quiche soggy.
-Grate the potatoes and squeeze the liquid out!

 Herb Quiche